Monday, August 5, 2024

 Earlier this month when a neighbour was getting a house-painting job done, we got our kitchen a fresh coat too.
 The slab is still crowded but at least everything looks spring-cleaned.

 My learning from these repeated episodes of kitchen renovation: the modular style just does not work here for the long term.
 Local workmen fool residents into believing that the newest materials are superior and will make a difference but the reality is far from that.
 In a place prone to general dampness, termite attacks, and even flooding, the only viable option is a metal and stone kitchen.
-Our DDA kitchen fared much better over 35+ years!
+The kitchen in my parents' DDA apartment fared much better, lasting well over 35+ years!

 Saturday, March 16, 2024